rfldn0/rfldn0/README.md

 I am learning procedural animation and how I can implement a quest system in everyday life through code.
 I know it is not consistent with my LinkedIn About Me ://

-"May the force be with You" - Yoda
+"May the force be with You"

 ```
 ![](https://komarev.com/ghpvc/?username=rfldn0&style=for-the-badge&color=blue&abbreviated=true&)